-Oistins is a historic fishing and market town in the parish of Christ Church, on the south coast of Barbados.
+Oistins is a historic fishing and market town in the parish of Christ Church on the south coast of Barbados.
 Oistins may be Barbados’ smallest city, but what it lacks in size, it sure makes up for in character.

-This sleepy seaside village saw the battle between the Royalists and the Roundheads resulting in the Charter of Barbados (Treaty of Oistins) being drawn up on 11th of January 1652 and then signed between locals and The Crown.
+This sleepy seaside village saw the battle between the Royalists and the Roundheads resulting in the Charter of Barbados (Treaty of Oistins) being drawn up on the 11th of January 1652 and signed between locals and The Crown.

 What’s Around Town?

-In this area, you’ll also see many fishing boats hauled up in the dockyard being worked on in preparation for the fishing season, which starts when the fisherman start to see the Flying Fish glide through the air, usually around November.
+In this area, you’ll also see many fishing boats hauled up in the dockyard being worked on in preparation for the fishing season, which starts when the fisherman begins to see the Flying Fish glide through the air, usually around November.

 Tip: When walking around the fish market, you’ll see the vendors gutting and scaling fish – ask one of them for some scraps and venture out to the jetty.

-Oistins … Where The Action Is At
+Oistins – Where The Action Is At

 Oistins is home to the infamous weekly Friday night Oistins Fish Fry.
-Oistins is a well-known local Friday nightspot, with many shacks lined up next to the fish market selling freshly cooked fish, salad, and the delicious traditional Bajan dish, macaroni pie.
+Oistins is a well-known local Friday nightspot, with many shacks next to the fish market selling freshly cooked fish, salad, and the delicious traditional Bajan dish, macaroni pie.

-It all begins the weekend before Easter and ends with fun and festivities during the Easter weekend, continuing until the Easter Monday bank holiday.
+It begins the weekend before Easter and ends with fun and festivities during the Easter weekend, continuing until the Easter Monday bank holiday.

-The Best Thing Is …
+The Best Thing Is